iainsimmons/dotfiles/README.md

 ## Updates

+### July 2025

+Using WezTerm's multiplexing features without tmux is going well.
+I've converted all of the keymaps and other functionality over, some using the [WezTerm CLI](https://wezterm.org/cli/cli/index.html) and others using event handlers (via [wezterm.on](https://wezterm.org/config/lua/wezterm/on.html)).

+In particular, I've added some custom workspace configuration so that creating a new workspace for paths matching a configured pattern will spawn additional tabs and run commands in them.
+I primarily use this to automatically open Neovim in certain workspaces/directories (dotfiles and my Neovim config) and to switch Node versions via [fnm](https://github.com/Schniz/fnm) before opening Neovim for older work projects.
+This covers the use case I had for [sesh's configured sessions](https://github.com/joshmedeski/sesh?tab=readme-ov-file#session-configuration).

+I also updated the `clone` fish function that will clone a git repository, then create a new WezTerm workspace and switch to it.
+Switching workspaces via the CLI can only be achieved with a weird hack around changing a user var, but it does the job.

 ### June 2025

 I'm trying out Wezterm tabs instead of using tmux.
 I'm using [MLFlexer's smart workspace switcher Wezterm plugin](https://github.com/MLFlexer/smart_workspace_switcher.wezterm) as an alternative to [sesh](https://github.com/joshmedeski/sesh).
 I'll see how it goes, but even just after fixing my config and keymaps, I'm already seeing better performance and rendering (images and undercurls working without any additional configuration)!